-Mr. Jefim Gewiet: Managing Director Dr. Jorg Werner: Non-Executive Director
+Dr. Jorg Werner: Non-Executive Director

-In accordance with the Articles of Association, all the directors, except for the Managing Director, shall retire from office at least once every three years.
-For this reason, this year being the second year of his appointment, Dr. Jorg Werner will remain in office, unless the members in General Meeting decide otherwise.
+In accordance with the Articles of Association, all the directors shall retire from office at least once every three years.

 Statement of directors' responsibilities

 The Companies Act, 1995 requires the directors to prepare financial statements for each financial year which give a true and fair view of the state of affairs of the company as at the end of the financial year and of the financial performance of the company for that year.
 In preparing those financial statements, the directors are required to: